surniaulula/wpsso/readme.txt

 * **Improvements**
 	* None.
 * **Bugfixes**
-	* Fixed a endless loop when adding the 'person' role for content creators.
+	* Fixed an endless loop condition when adding the 'person' role for content creators.
 * **Developer Notes**
 	* Removed the `$limit` argument from these methods:
 		* `SucomUtil::get_roles_users_ids()`